danieldk/tensorflow/README.md

   * Source: https://github.com/tensorflow/tensorflow/tree/master/tensorflow/go
   * Issue: https://github.com/tensorflow/tensorflow/issues/10#issuecomment-245687757

-Once this is done, it's better the use the upstream binding, since it is always in sync with the latest Tensorflow.
+Once they are done, it's better the use the upstream binding, since it is always in sync with the latest Tensorflow.

 # Building